mimsy-cms/mimsy/docs/workflow.md

 - **Templates**: Follow issue templates when creating new issues to ensure consistent information capture

 ### Discussion Period
-- **24-hour guideline**: Allow approximately 24 hours for team discussion and feedback before starting work on an issue
 - **Purpose**: This gives team members time to:
   - Provide input on the approach
   - Suggest alternatives or improvements